Aylmer, Quebec: History

-In November 1821, Philemon Junior died suddenly in a tragic coach accident.
+In November 1821, Philemon Junior died in a coach accident.
 As a result, Philemon Sr. needed a new manager for the Chaudière Lake Farm.
 His other sons were busy managing the family's timber business, so Philemon Sr. chose his nephew, Charles Symmes, to be the new manager.
 Charles, 23 years-old at the time, had been in his uncle's employ for two years.
 The hotel was made ready for his occupancy in 1822.
-In October 1823, the arrangement was made official and more equitable with Charles named manager of the Farm and the Wright Hotel with P. Wright & Sons in a lease agreement.
+In October 1823, the arrangement was made official with Charles named manager of the Farm and the Wright Hotel with P. Wright & Sons in a lease agreement.
 Charles would manage the farm and the hotel until a dispute arose between Charles and his uncle Philemon regarding the terms of their agreement.
 Charles tore up the contract and refused to repay his uncle the money that he owed him.
 The issue was settled in court, in the favour of Philemon Sr. Despite the court ruling, correspondence between uncle and nephew remained cordial for years.

 Charles left P. Wright & Sons to pursue business on his own at Turnpike End, and had acquired a 200-acre lot and, so in 1830 he had his property surveyed and divided up into village lots for sale and to create a government village for a post office and jail, as per the Crown's directive.
 He also bought some of Harvey Parker's waterfront lot to build a new wharf.
 He then joined the Union Forwarding Company, founded by John Egan, Ruggles Wright and Joseph Aumond, a company that ran the steamboat Lady Colborne, the first to operate in that area.

 In 1831, he built a large stone building that he named the Aylmer Hotel, which soon after became known as the Symmes Inn (aka l'Auberge Symmes).
 With all of the improvements at the landing, locals would begin calling it the Symmes Landing.